MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

  - **Revised ratings** are ratings that have been changed by the customer in any way, even just changing the text of the review.

 > [!TIP]
 > The average rating that a customer sees in the Store takes into account the customer’s market and device type, so it may differ from what you see in this report.
-To see how the average rating will appear in the Store for a given customer, you’ll need to apply filters to select a specific market and device type.

 ## Average rating over time